-Management believes that, based upon the underlying value of the NorthMet Project, the advanced stage of permitting, the ongoing financing arrangements with Glencore in the form of the \$30 million non-convertible debenture, the ongoing discussions with numerous investment banks and investors including Glencore regarding potential financing, that financing will continue to be available from Glencore and/or other potential third party sources allowing the Company to meet its current obligations, as well as fund ongoing development, capital expenditures and administration expenses in accordance with the Company's spending plans for the next twelve months.
+Management believes, based upon the underlying value of the NorthMet Project, the advanced stage of permitting, the ongoing financing arrangements with Glencore and the ongoing discussions with numerous investment banks and investors regarding potential financing, that financing will continue to be available allowing the Company to meet its current obligations, as well as fund ongoing development, capital expenditures and administration expenses in accordance with the Company's spending plans for the next twelve months.
+While in the past the Company has been successful in renegotiating debt and closing financing agreements, there can be no assurance it will be able to do so again.
+Factors that could affect the availability of financing include the state of debt and equity markets, investor perceptions and expectations and the metals markets.